 Don’t get me wrong.
 I refuse to live consumed with either blind joy or blind despair, but they’re both there.
 They’re both present at all times, warring against each other.
 At least that conflict makes sense, even if it doesn’t help.

 It’s times like these that the over-quoted words “the joy of the Lord is [my] strength” (Nehemiah 8:10) pop out of the mouths of people who seek to encourage you.
 It’s good to have people who try to encourage you.
-They are gold.
-But I’m not convinced that most people think through the implications of that statement.
+Those people are golden, but I’m not convinced that most people think through the implications of that statement.

-A lot of people claim “the joy of the Lord” in an attempt to make you (or them) happy, but that’s not what it’s really about.
-The joy of the Lord is not my happiness… okay, sometimes it is.
+A lot of people claim “the joy of the Lord” in an attempt to make you (or themselves) happy, but that’s not what it’s really about.
+The joy of the Lord is not my happiness—okay, sometimes it is.
 I’m grateful for those times on a level I cannot convey with words.
 But let’s not get it twisted.
 It can bring happiness, but that’s not what it is.